MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 1. Get me up to speed with Cursor, figuring out it's strengths and weaknesses for data science projects.
 2. Rebuild my R models in Python and use more up-to-date machine learning methods.

+## Overview

+Cursor is a game-changer, but it's not a wonder-drug.
+It has limitations which some people and organizations will find hard to overcome.
+It requires a different way of working and a different mindset.
+Despite the videos and social media commentary, inexperienced people will run into problems very quickly in real-world projects.
+This is a tool for middle and upper skilled people.

+In it's current iteration, it's very much an early adopter tool.

 ## General observations

 For Cursor to work: